 The following example shows how to create a new project using the SDK:

 This command creates a new project called

-MyAwesomePlugin with a .csproj file, a test step class, a test plan and a package.xml file.
+MyAwesomePlugin with a .csproj file, a test step class, a test plan, a solution file, and a package.xml file.

 Once you created a project you can easily add other templates.
 To add a DUT for example simply call the following command:

 tap sdk new dut MyNewDut

 Before you start to create your own project, look at the projects and files in

 TAP_PATH\Packages\SDK\Examples.
 This folder provides code for example DUT, instrument and test step plugins.
 First-time OpenTAP developers should browse and build the projects, then use e.g. the Editor GUI to view the example DUTs, instruments and test steps.

 | ||Creates a plugin package that contains one DUT resource, one instrument resource, and one test step.|